Igor Uporov: Biography

-Unity successfully represents foreign citizens and foreign legal entities on the territory of Russian Federation: among them, clients from United States, Canada, Czech Republic, and Italy.
-Igor Uporov is known for his successful representation of legal entities’ interests and his great experience dealing with bodies of Federal Antimonopoly service, the Ministry of Internal Affairs, Federal Tax service, Federal Service of Execution of Punishments, Public Prosecutor's office of Russia, Investigatory Committee of Russia, Russian Financial Supervision, Russian Defensive Order, Russian Consumer Supervision.
+Unity represents foreign citizens and foreign legal entities on the territory of Russian Federation: among them, clients from United States, Canada, Czech Republic, and Italy.
+Igor Uporov has represented legal entities’ interests and has experience dealing with bodies of Federal Antimonopoly service, the Ministry of Internal Affairs, Federal Tax service, Federal Service of Execution of Punishments, Public Prosecutor's office of Russia, Investigatory Committee of Russia, Russian Financial Supervision, Russian Defensive Order, and Russian Consumer Supervision.

 Igor Uporov is now specializing in Arbitration, Administrative cases, Civil and Criminal Litigation, Contractual Law, Labor Disputes, Military Law Disputes, Business Immigration, Export-Import legal support, Immigration Services.

 Igor Uporov was honored with 15 medals and distinctions, an honorary diploma from the Minister for diligent service, and ensuring of legal safety in the system of the Ministry of Internal Affairs and the Ministry of Emergency Measures of the Russian Federation.

 He also earned more than 20 other encouragements, gratitude, and certificates.

 Igor Uporov constantly participates in seminars, symposiums, legal conferences to improve his legal qualification and share professional experience with colleagues.
 Igor Uporov is getting a third education in State and Municipal Government major at Ural Academy of Public service.

 He publishes his articles, speaks on television, and gives comments on the most difficult and significant legal problems of society today.

 Igor Uporov is currently the President of Ural-Siberian Bar Association.

 In April 2010, on TV "Channel 4" Igor Uporov gave his analysis of the car accident in Ekaterinburg that caused the death of young girl.

 In 2011, Igor Uporov repeatedly consulted the journalists of the newspaper "Vedomosti Ural".

 He also participated in fifth session of the Euro-Asian Juridical Congress, held 26–27 May 2011 in Yekaterinburg.